Filters

 • Ensure the electric systems work properly.

-2. Every 20 Hours
+2. Every 20 Hours of Operation

 After 20 hours of use, complete the following maintenance tasks: